 UNC-Chapel Hill Student Achievement Metrics

-UNC-Chapel Hill sets goals and measures student achievement in alignment with the priorities outlined in the UNC System’s Strategic Plan, our own Carolina Next Strategic Plan, and our institutional mission.
+UNC-Chapel Hill sets goals and measures student achievement in alignment with the priorities outlined in the UNC System’s Strategic Plan, our own Carolina Next Strategic Plan, and our institutional mission for teaching, research, and public service to North Carolina and beyond.

 UNC System Strategic Plan Achievement Metrics